 1. Outerwear

 Brocade outwear was seen at every huge fall show this year, from Dior to Gucci to Prada.
 The best way to go if you’re trying to hop on a trend like this?
 Large florals.
 One of my favorites, from Dolce & Gabbana (seen above), features gold flowers on a strikingly matte black background.
 In reality, it’s silhouette is quite simple, but the print choice pulls it up to high fashion.
-Here are a few options from Mood that would be great for outerwear:

 2. Dresses and Details